Clubs and Activities

 Art Club / Art Honor Society

 Encourages positive spiritual discussion in our school about Christianity.
-Bible Club meets every other Wednesday after school.
+The Bible Club meets the 1st and 3rd Wednesday of the month after school.
 Refreshments and transportation are provided.

 Celebrates and creates positive school spirit.
 The Buzz Crew attends sporting events and makes signs to raise school spirit and enthusiasm.